Meditation

 Healing with Meditation

 This session combines a meditation followed by a short healing.
-A very nourishing way to find that easeful place where your heart rate drops, your breathing slows and your body completely relaxes.
+A very nourishing way to find that easeful place of calm where your heart rate drops, your breathing slows and your body completely relaxes.

 -